 - Energy Efficiency: Insulated vinyl siding can improve the overall R-value of your home’s insulation.

-Drawbacks of Vinyl Siding
+Drawbacks Of Vinyl Siding

 - Environmental Concerns: Made from non-renewable resources like PVC, vinyl releases toxic dioxins during production and when burned.